global-electrification-platform/User_Guide/user-manual/source/GEP Generator.md

 The GEP Generator can be ran locally on the user's computer without any dependency on online servers.

-The GEP Generator is still in pilot mode and under development.
-A fully fledged version is expected to be launched after **OpTIMUS Summer School** in June 2019, Trieste.

 </div>

 ## Target Audience